mindspore-ai/docs/docs/mindelec/docs/source_en/point_cloud.md

 ## Generating the Point Cloud Data

 The STP file cannot be directly used as the input of the neural network.
 It needs to be converted into regular tensor data.
-MindElec provides an API for efficiently converting the STP file into the point cloud tensor data.
+MindSpore Elec provides an API for efficiently converting the STP file into the point cloud tensor data.
 The `generate_cloud_point.py` file in the `generate_pointcloud` directory provides the API calling example.

 When using this module, `stp_path` and `json_path` can be configured to specify the paths of the STP and JSON files used to generate the point cloud. `material_dir` specifies the path of the material information corresponding to the STP.
 The material information is directly exported from the CST software. `sample_nums` specifies the number of point cloud data records generated from the x, y, and z dimensions. `bbox_args` specifies the region where the point cloud data is generated, that is, (x_min, y_min, z_min, x_max, y_max, z_max).